ruby-processing/geomerativegem/README.md

-# geomerativegem
+# geomerative gem
-Gem wrapper for Ricard Marxer Geomerative library for processing
+Gem wrapper for Ricard Marxer Geomerative library for processing-3.0 and JRubyArt